charanreddybr05/guest-book/README.md

 # Demonstrate Blue/Green and Canary deployment for the application (For example: Change the background color or font in the new version  etc.)
+a) For the first time we deployed the application the version of the app is